 MoMS was resident through 2022 in Romford Shopping Hall: a 95 year old shopping centre that houses independent businesses, some of whom have been there for a very long time and many of whom are family run.
-MoMS has since moved out and currently has no physical space.
+MoMS has since moved out and currently has no permanent physical space.

 Some questions MoMS is thinking about: